exsquire/gbrSnake/README.md

 ![gbrSnake Sample DAG](https://github.com/exsquire/gbrSnake/blob/master/img/gbrSnake.PNG)

 Building a gbrs singularity image:
 Root privilleges are impicit to working with docker and users of shared HPC resources are typically barred from these privilleges for the well-being the ecosystem.

 Recently, singularity (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177459) has become the solution for containerization in HPC environments.
 The following instructions are a basic workflow for converting docker pulls to singularity images.

-Method:
 ```bash
 #Install docker and test installation
 $sudo apt install docker.io